 I love my ever-growing stash of essential oils.
 Makeup used to be my impulse purchase; now it’s a new essential oil.
 So one of my goals is to figure out how to use the darn things, whether it’s in green cleaning or staying healthy.

 The great thing about essential oils is that they have such a wide range of health uses.
-This includes everyday health issues from headaches, to sore muscles, to insomnia.
-And having these essential oils in a roll-on form is one of the easiest ways to get the full health benefits.
+This includes everyday problems from headaches, to sore muscles, to insomnia.
+And having these essential oils in the form of an aromatherapy roll-on is one of the easiest ways to get the full health benefits.

 Few essential oils can be applied ‘neat’ or straight onto the skin.
 Most need to be diluted in a carrier oil, and making an aromatherapy roll-on is hands down the easiest and most effective way to apply essential oils for my family (did I mention I have 3 squirmy kids?).

-- 10-12 drops of essential oils
+- 8–12 drops of essential oils

 - A dropper or pipette makes measuring much easier